 Origin of Pistachio Salad

 According to Kraft, their team of scientists developed Jell-O pistachio pudding in 1975.
-A decade later, they provided a recipe for “Pistachio Pineapple Delight” on the side of the box.
+Soon after, they provided a recipe for “Pistachio Pineapple Delight” on the side of the box.
 The recipe was similar to this one, but it didn’t have any marshmallows in it.